 Migraine is a debilitating neurological disease characterized by recurrent attacks of severe throbbing head pain that can last for more than three days.
 Migraine pain may get worse on movement, preventing the patient from carrying out normal, day-to-day activities.
 In about one-third of attacks, both sides of the head, face, or neck are affected.

 Over the past five years, the global migraine drugs market has been relatively stagnant, with the market mainly dominated by usage of generic triptans and other off-label drugs.
 Majority of the currently prescribed drugs for both acute and preventative treatment are associated with poor efficacy and an unfavorable side-effect profile.

 Launch of Amgen/ Novartis’ CGRP mAb Aimovig and Teva Pharma’s Ajovy is the first step toward revolutionizing the treatment paradigm of migraine prevention.
 For drug manufacturers likely to enter the market by 2019, such as Eli Lilly, Alder BioPharma, and Biohaven Pharma, pricing will be a key differentiating factor as all CGRP-based therapies have a similar efficacy and safety profile.

 To request a sample copy or view summary of this report, click the link below:

 Further key findings from the report suggest:

-Germany leads the European market, driven by rising disease prevalence, novel drug launches, and increase in R&D activities
+Germany leads the European market, driven by rising disease prevalence, novel drug launches, and an increase in R&D activities

-The acute migraine treatment market will be supported by rapid uptake of novel drug classes such as CGRP receptor antagonists and ditans currently under active investigation in multiple Phase II/III trials
+The acute migraine treatment market will be supported by the rapid uptake of novel drug classes such as CGRP receptor antagonists and ditans currently under active investigation in multiple Phase II/III trials

 Biohaven’s rimegepant is expected to face competition from Allergan's ubrogepant, which has shown superior efficacy in Phase III trials compared to rimegepant